-GMG has live demonstration projects in progress in a number of locations and engagement continues with numerous HVAC-R service contractors and providers in Australia, and internationally, to establish commercial arrangements.
+GMG now has live demonstration projects in progress in a number of locations and engagement continues with numerous HVAC-R service contractors and providers in Australia, and internationally, to establish commercial arrangements.
 In addition to demonstrations on established air-conditioning units, GMG achieved encouraging results on new equipment during the quarter.
 Such results open the potential for route to market via major Original Equipment Manufacturer ("OEM") brands.

-An experienced, senior North American representative has been engaged during the quarter, and GMG is encouraged by early traction in multiple routes to market in the important USA market.
-This adds to our existing sales representation in South East Asia, and Middle East and North Africa.
+An experienced, senior North American representative has been engaged recently, and GMG is encouraged by early traction in multiple routes to market in the important USA market.
+This adds to our existing sales representation in South East Asia.
+Our Australian capability has been further bolstered by two additional appointments in Australia in September 2022.